 What to Do When Your Mind Goes Blank

-Memory is complex, and it uses many different areas of the brain.
-Our brains store memories in several locations and create links between them.
-To yank something out of long-term memory, we need to locate an association.
-The good thing is, most pieces of information in long-term memory were stored with several associations or keys for unlocking them.
-“If we find just one key, we can retrieve the whole memory,” writes Laney.
+Memory is a tricky business; it uses many parts of the brain.
+Your brain stores memories in different spots and builds connections between them.
+Like I said, you need to find the right key to pull something from your long-term memory.
+The good news is, most information in long-term memory is stored with multiple associations or keys to access them.
+As Laney puts it, “If we find just one key, we can retrieve the whole memory.”

 - Be still and relax.

 - Give yourself permission to be quiet for a few moments.
 Don’t let the other person rush you.

 - Buy yourself some time by saying something like, “Let me think about that,” or “Hmm, let me see…” Give a nonverbal signal that you’re thinking, like looking away and scrunching your eyebrows a bit.

 - Let your mind wander and go where it wants.
 One thought might lead to another, and one of these thoughts might be the key to remembering what you need.

 If you still can’t find the right words, don’t feel embarrassed or beat yourself up — your brain is just doing what it naturally does, which is to stop and think.
 If you’re being quiet, you’re in good company with other deep thinkers.
 Like the brilliant physicist Stephen Hawking said, “Quiet people have the loudest minds.”